Print this page

 Here’s a “bad" little technique you could try for variety.
 Pick the low E-string then strum down.
 Strum

-while firmly pressing the strings against the fret.
+down, while firmly pressing the strings against the fret.
 Do it over and over.
-This can really spice up your
+This can really spice

 The “Ska slowed down” technique